MDU-C2/MARC-HT25/media/Guide/step_by_step_guide.md

 # Go into the repository
 $ cd MARC-HT25
 ```
+### Starting YuMi
+The YuMi may start in in system failure mode.
+[Follow this guide]() for instructions on how to solve this.

 ## 2. Setup
 This section goes through how to set **RobotStudio** and **Python** settings up in order to run the code in this repository.